 Unexplained Recovery: Leila mysteriously disappears in the middle of the sea when the ship is swallowed by the Leviathan, then reappears in Altair's Castle with no explanation.

 Useless Useful Spell: Mostly subverted.
 While the game has its share of useless spells, Teleport is stupidly easy to max the level out for, allowing you to survive in some high level areas to Sequence Break and gain good equipment.
-Leveling up Toad to max also allows end game equipment to be easily obtained.
+In the GBA and later remakes, grinding up Toad to max level also allows end game equipment to be easily obtained.

 Oddly enough, Ultima.
 When you get it, three quarters of the way through the game, you will enthusiastically go around using it... only to realize that, thanks to a glitch that makes it so that it never gains any power, it's actually a pretty weak spell.
 Even in versions of the game where this glitch is fixed, the spell's extremely unusual way of powering up (its power increases depending on all the other spells and weapons that you've leveled up) means it takes exponentially more grinding to be powerful, compared to usual spells.
 On the other hand, though, if you do trick Ultima out fully, you've got pretty much guaranteed 9000+ damage for 16MP a pop, elemental resistances and magic defense/evasion be damned.